 Marburg viruses are Filoviridae with two lineages that have been characterized to date: Marburg virus (MARV) and Ravn virus (RAVV).
 Viruses from both lineages cause Marburg virus disease and infections are rare.
 The primary reservoir of Marburgvirus is believed to be the African fruit bat, and the viruses are suspected to be endemic throughout most of sub-Saharan Africa.
 The mechanism of transmission to humans is not currently known.
 However, person-to-person transmission occurs through direct contact with blood and body fluids.
 Sexual transmission is also possible.
 Marburg virus has been designated as a select agent under the Federal Select Agent Program.
-Submission Criteria: Specimens must be collected in EDTA blood collection tubes and stored at 2-8°C. Specimens may be stored at refrigerated temperatures (2-8°C) but must be received at the testing laboratory within seven days of collection.
-Specimens must be shipped to the testing laboratory using enough cold packs to maintain refrigerated temperature.
+Submission Criteria: Specimens must be collected in EDTA blood collection tubes and stored at 2-8°C. Specimens must be received at the testing laboratory within seven days of collection.
+Specimens less than 24 hours old must arrive between 2-30°C. Specimens between 2-7 days old must arrive between 2-8°C. Ship specimens to the testing laboratory using enough frozen cold packs to maintain refrigerated temperature.
 Do not freeze specimens.